dtaliun/Multiple_testing_burden_HLA/README.md

 >
 > Wang, S., Wang, X., Wang, M., Zhou, Q., Wang, L., & Li, S. C. (2026).
 A scalable framework for comprehensive typing of polymorphic immune genes from long-read data.
 Advanced Science (Weinheim, Baden-Wurttemberg, Germany), e21531, e21531.

+- `data/1000G/Simulated_*_phenotypes` - simulated continuous and binary phenotypes used to perform association tests with 2-field HLA alleles derived from short-read sequencing data.

+- `data/1000G_ONT/Simulated_continuous_phenotypes` - simulated continuous phenotypes used to perform association tests with 2-field and 4-field HLA alleles derived from long-read sequencing data.

 ### 1.3.
 Analyses

 - `notebooks` - Jupyter Notebook files containing the code used for data analyses and for generating the figures and tables included in the corresponding manuscript.